MKLoRa/MKLW003Module-iOS/README.md

 ## Connection Stage

-Developer needs to enter the connection password and call `connectPeripheral:password:sucBlock:failedBlock`to connect.
+Developer needs to enter the connection password and call `connectPeripheral:password:sucBlock:failedBlock:`to connect.

 # Get Started